Computing Optimal Persistent Cycles for Levelset Zigzag on Manifold-like Complexes: Computation

-We finally note that for the degenerate case of $\birth=\death$, since there are no $\Dim$-th regular complexes between $K_\fbirth$ and $K_\fdeath$, the algorithm needs an adjustment: one simply does not add augmenting edges at all.
+We finally notice that for the degenerate case of $\birth=\death$, since there are no $\Dim$-th regular complexes between $K_\fbirth$ and $K_\fdeath$, the algorithm needs an adjustment: one simply does not add augmenting edges at all.

-\paragraph{Complexity.} Let $n$ be the number of bits used to encode $K$.
+\paragraph{Complexity.} Let $n$ be the size of $K$.
 Then, for the three algorithms in this section, operations other than the minimum cut computation can be done in $O(n\log n)$ time.
 Using the max-flow algorithm by Orlin~\cite{orlin2013max}, the time complexity of all three algorithms is $O(n^2)$.
-Note that we assume persistence intervals to be given so that the time used for computing the levelset zigzag barcode is not included.
+Notice that we assume persistence intervals to be given so that the time used for computing the levelset zigzag barcode is not included.